ginerorama/CyanoGenes/README.md

 <br />

-PrimerGenerator requieres a fasta or multifasta file containing all the sequence genes that are going to be scanned for primers.
-The input file is loaded using the Browse button.
+CyanoGenes requieres a txt file containing all the orfs in a single column.
+CyanoGenes admits both Gene symbols and orfs (petE; sll0199).
 <br /><br />

 ## Parameters